Golden Age of Radio: Programming

 In the period before and after the advent of the broadcast network, new forms of entertainment needed to be created to fill the time of a station's broadcast day.
 Many of the formats born in this era continued into the television and digital eras.
-In the beginning of the Golden Age, network programs were almost exclusively broadcast live, as the national networks prohibited the airing of recorded programs until the late 1940s because of the inferior sound quality of phonograph discs, the only practical recording medium.
+In the beginning of the Golden Age, network programs were almost exclusively broadcast live, as the national networks prohibited the airing of recorded programs until the late 1940s because of the inferior sound quality of phonograph discs, the only practical recording medium at that time.
 As a result, network prime-time shows would be performed twice, once for each coast.

 Live events

 Coverage of live events included musical concerts and play-by-play sports broadcasts.